 - D. The Work of Project is defined by the Contract Documents and consists of the following: - 1.
 The Scope of Work Area includes selective demolition and construction on the interior and exterior of the existing IBC Classified R-2 (Residential), multiple story, Type 1B construction of the Bernice Crawley High Rise Building, with ninety seven apartment units, and varied one to two story, Type VB construction for one hundred and twenty eight (128) Family Community Low Rise buildings.
-The site, the High Rise and the Low Rise buildings will be occupied during demolition and construction.
+The site and the High Rise Building and the Low Rise buildings will be occupied during demolition and construction.
+A designated number of Low Rise Buildings will be unoccupied, based on a phasing schedule provided by HACP and HACP's Consulting Relocation Specialist.
 The project is Multiple Prime General, Mechanical, Plumbing and Electrical and coordination is required with the Owner's Relocation Consultant. - 2.
 Each Prime Contractor is to refer to the Entire set of Contract Documents for coordination of scope of work an additional detailed requirements with all other Prime Contractors and Owner Requirements and scope of work as described in the pertinent specification sections and/or shown on the drawings. - 3.
 All associated fees for permits and inspections required to complete the scope of work described above.